 Biography

-Kevin ‘GK’ Frederick is a cinematographer who is deeply attuned to the soul of an image — the intangible essence that resonates beyond what is visible.
+Kevin ‘GK’ Frederick is a cinematographer deeply attuned to the soul of an image—the intangible essence that resonates beyond what is visible.
 Through his work, he seeks to explore and deepen his understanding of the human experience, using cinema as his medium of expression.

 On the set of ‘Victorine’ - A Columbia University MFA thesis short film - Directed by Lunise Cerin.
 The film was one of the top 5 films selected, by the grand jury of the Columbia University Film Festival CUFF 2024; GK’s second consecutive film to be selected by the grand jury of CUFF.
 The year prior, ‘Palm Sunday’ was selected and won the grand prize of best picture.